-Will we see a release date in 2021 or 2022?
+Will we see a release date in 2022?
 Only time will tell.
 If Nintendo is going to make more classic mini consoles, then the next logical project to work on would be the N64 Mini.

 Whether we see a GameCube Mini or GameCube games appearing on Nintendo’s Online Subscription platform remains to be seen.
 One thing is for sure though; the GameCube mini would 100% be on my Christmas list if it did make it from a concept theory into a real-life product.
 We might even treat a lucky reader to one too!